Complete solutions for 2020 MIT Missing Semester course

 Type `man chmod`.
 It prints `chmod` changes file modes or Access Control Lists.
 Adding the tag `+x` before the file name argument would change the file mode to be executable.

-.
+having to type sh semester.
 How does your shell know that the file is

-supposed to be interpreted using sh
+supposed to be interpreted using sh?
+See this page on the

 shebang line for more